Support Our Mission

 How to Give

-Friends of Jockey Hollow is a non-profit 501(c)(3) organization within the Community Foundation of New Jersey, dedicated to broadening financial support through philanthropy and volunteerism to implement initiatives that enrich the visitor experience.
+Friends of Jockey Hollow is a nonprofit 501(c)(3) organization within the Community Foundation of New Jersey, dedicated to preserving, interpreting, and sharing the extraordinary history of Jockey Hollow through philanthropy and volunteerism.

 • Friends of Jockey Hollow is a 501(c)(3) organization